 What is inverse psoriasis?

 Inverse psoriasis is a form of the disease that affects skin folds.
-Skin folds are areas of your body where skin rubs against skin, such as under your arms, under a woman’s breasts, or in the groin or inner thigh area.
+These are areas of your body where skin rubs against skin.
+Inverse psoriasis can occur under your arms, under a woman’s breasts, or in the groin or inner thigh area.

 Inverse psoriasis is caused by an abnormality in your immune system, just like other autoimmune diseases.
 However, moisture (in the form of sweating) and friction are secondary causes of this particular type of psoriasis.
 If you’ve got psoriasis and are overweight, you’re more likely to develop inverse psoriasis.
 The extra body weight produces excess skin and deeper skin folds.

-Inverse psoriasis can be uncomfortable and may make you self-conscious about your appearance.
+The symptoms of inverse psoriasis can be very uncomfortable.
 Take steps to increase your comfort levels, both physically and emotionally.
 Wear clothing that lets your skin breathe.
 Cotton and other natural fibers are soft against the skin.
 Loose tops won’t rub against your sore skin and can help prevent moisture from getting trapped in your skin folds.
-You can also powder your affected areas to absorb excess perspiration.
+You can also powder your affected areas to absorb moisture with corn starch, baking soda, or zinc oxide.
 Try out different styles of dress to determine what works best for you as you treat the condition.